Wandering Jew: Uzbekistan

 Uzbek writer Isajon Sulton published his novel The Wandering Jew in 2011.
-In this novel, the Jew does not characterize a symbol of curse; however, they appear as a human being, who is aware of God's presence, after being cursed by Him.
-Moreover, the novel captures the fortune of present-day wandering Jews, created by humans using high technology.
+In this novel, the Jew does not characterize a symbol of curse, but instead appears as a human being who is aware of God's presence after being cursed by him.
+Moreover, the novel captures the wealth of present-day wandering Jews, as generated by modern high technology and its widespread usage.

 In art

 19th century

 Death grabs an executioner while sending the Wandering Jew away.
 Detail from The Chariot of Death (1848–1851), painting by Théophile Schuler.

 Ahasuerus at the End of the World, by Adolf Hirémy-Hirschl, 1888.